gmcln-rct/swimeo/README.md

 <h3>Video Show Page</h3>

-The video viewing experience is, of course, a key part of the experience.
-Implementing the video player required the use of the HTML5 player, using the browser's native media controls.
+Video viewing is, of course, a key part of the experience.
+Implementing the video player on the Video Show required a Video Show container and Video Show presentational component.
+On the front-end, the work was on implementing the HTML5 player, by manipulating the browser's native media controls.